sonatype/docker-nexus3/README.md

 logs, and storage.
 This directory needs to be writable by the Nexus process, which runs as UID 200.

-* Three environment variables can be used to control the JVM arguments
+* There is an environment variable that can used to pass JVM arguments to the startup script

-  * `JAVA_MAX_MEM`, passed as -Xmx.
-Defaults to `1200m`.

-  * `JAVA_MIN_MEM`, passed as -Xms.
-Defaults to `1200m`.

-  * `EXTRA_JAVA_OPTS`.
-Additional options can be passed to the JVM via this variable.
+  * `INSTALL4J_ADD_VM_PARAMS`, passed to the Install4J startup script.
+Defaults to `-Xms1200m -Xmx1200m`.

-  These can be used supplied at runtime to control the JVM:
+  This can be supplied at runtime:

   ```
-  $ docker run -d -p 8081:8081 --name nexus -e JAVA_MAX_MEM=768m sonatype/nexus3
+  $ docker run -d -p 8081:8081 --name nexus -e INSTALL4J_ADD_VM_PARAMS="-Xms2g -Xmx2g" sonatype/nexus3
   ```

 * Another environment variable can be used to control the Nexus Context Path